 - The water line to any appliances using water (dishwasher, washing machine, etc.)

 - Under your sink traps and garbage disposal

-If any creep critters have lead you to a plumbing leak, contact Action Plumbing today talk with one of our experts and find out how we can help get your issue fixed fast!
+If any creep critters have to lead you to a plumbing leak, contact Action Plumbing today talk with one of our experts, and find out how we can help get your issue fixed fast!